Oz Agent Platform

 Build

-For developers who want flexible access to AI that scales with their usage.
+For developers who want flexible access to AI that scales with their usage (up to 10 seats)

 - Extended cloud agents access (20 concurrent)